durruaravind/durruaravind/README.md

 ◾ I am interested in programming, development and problem solving.
 I have begun learing web development and making few personal projects.<br>

-◾ I have experience in Java, Python, Front End web development.<br>
+◾ I have experience in C, Java, Python, MATLAB and Front-end Web development.<br>

 <br>